 Confidentiality and Anonymity: Reviewers should keep the content of the manuscript, including the abstract, confidential.
 Reviewers must inform the Editorial Office if they would like a student or colleague to complete the review on their behalf.
 Reviewers should be careful not to reveal their identity to the authors, either in their comments or in metadata for reports submitted in Microsoft Word or PDF format.

-Objectivity: Reviewers are requested to comments on scientific contents, appropriateness of the study and value of the outcome.
+Objectivity: Reviewers are requested to comment on scientific contents, appropriateness of the study and value of the outcome.
 They are requested to not to assess the manuscripts based on race, gender, geographical origin, religion, and ethnicity and on any other personal or commercial interests.

 Meeting Standards: Reviewers shall adhere to the criteria set by the journal.
 Any comments on competing interests, duplication of publication, unethical practice or dubious act shall be communicated to the Editor in the “Confidential Comments to the Editor” section in the Online Review Report system.
+In case the Online Review Report system is not functional, the same comments should be sent by email.

 Timely Review Reports: The Grassroots Institute aims to provide an efficient and high-quality publishing service to authors and to the scientific community.
 We ask reviewers to assist by providing review reports in a timely manner.
 Please contact the Editorial Office if you require an extension to the review deadline.